New US travel rules: What you need to know about the changes prompted by Omicron - KRDO

 The dominoes fell quickly after South African health authorities informed the world of their discovery of the Omicron variant of the coronavirus in late November.

 The Biden administration rolled out controversial travel bans on arrivals from eight nations in southern Africa.
 Travelers found themselves unexpectedly stranded.
-And now US officials have said they will be tightening travel regulations again.
+And now US officials are tightening travel regulations again.

 Are testing rules for entry into the US changing?